2,5-Dimethoxy-4-methylamphetamine: Actions

 DOM acts as a selective serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptor full agonist.
-Its psychedelic effects are mediated by its agonistic properties at the 5-HT_{2A} receptor.
+Its psychedelic effects are thought to be mediated by its agonistic properties at the serotonin 5-HT_{2A} receptor.
 Due to its selectivity, DOM is often used in scientific research in studies of the 5-HT_{2} receptor subfamily.
 DOM is a chiral molecule, and R-(−)-DOM is the more active enantiomer, functioning as a potent agonist of these receptors.

 The drug is inactive as a human trace amine-associated receptor 1 (TAAR1) agonist but is an agonist of the rhesus monkey TAAR1.
 DOM is inactive as a monoamine reuptake inhibitor and releasing agent.
 It is a very weak monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A), whereas it was inactive at monoamine oxidase B (MAO-B).

 Effects

 DOM produces the head-twitch response in rodents, a behavioral proxy of psychedelic-like effects.
+The head-twitch response produced by DOM is robust.
 It also substitutes for LSD in rodent drug discrimination tests.
 DOM is widely used as a psychedelic training drug in rodent drug discrimination assays and many other serotonergic psychedelics have been shown to generalize to it.
+Other effects of DOM in rodents include hyperlocomotion at lower doses, hypolocomotion at higher doses, and hypothermia at high doses.

 In contrast to amphetamines like (−)-cathinone but similarly to mescaline, DOM has shown no stimulant-like or reinforcing effects in rhesus monkeys.
 Conversely however, DOC has shown reinforcing effects, including conditioned place preference (CPP) and self-administration, in rodents similarly to methamphetamine.
 This is analogous to other findings in which various 2C and NBOMe drugs have been found to produce dopaminergic elevations and reinforcing effects in rodents.

+DOM has potent anti-inflammatory effects, which may have medical applications.

 Pharmacokinetics

-According to Alexander Shulgin, the effects of DOM typically last 14 to 20 hours, though other clinical trials indicate a duration of 7 to 8 hours.
+The pharmacokinetics of DOM, including in humans, have been very limitedly studied.
+The drug crosses the blood–brain barrier in rodents.
 Metabolites of DOM like 2-O-desmethyl-DOM (2-DM-DOM) and 5-O-desmethyl-DOM (5-DM-DOM) are pharmacologically active and show psychedelic-like effects in animal studies.
-They might contribute to the delayed onset and long duration of DOM.
-However, these metabolites might also produce metabolism-dependent neurotoxicity.
+They might contribute to the delayed onset and long duration of DOM in humans.
+However, these metabolites might also produce metabolism-dependent neurotoxicity via conversion into 2,5-DDM-DOM and subsequent transformation.
+2,5-DDM-DOM is similar in chemical structure to 6-hydroxydopamine (6-OHDA) and has likewise been found to be a potent neurotoxin.
+About 5 to 20% of a dose of DOM is excreted unchanged in humans.